In this guide below, we look at the true cost of different forms of renewable energy, and compare them to fossil fuel and nuclear energy costs.

-There can be other miscellaneous costs indirectly borne by society as a whole as a consequence of using that energy source.
+There can be other miscellaneous costs indirectly borne by society as a whole as a consequence of using different energy sources.

 Some of these might include:

-In Denmark, Germany, Belgium and other countries – caused by renewable and green energy taxes/subsidies, and costs to support renewable portfolio standards and renewable energy credit (REC) programs
+Denmark, Germany, Belgium and other countries may be examples of countries that have experienced higher electricity prices as a result of renewable and green energy taxes/subsidies, and costs to support renewable portfolio standards and renewable energy credit (REC) programs

-Additional and external cost factors are outlined at https://en.wikipedia.org/wiki/Cost_of_electricity_by_source#Levelized_cost_of_electricity
+Additional and external cost factors are outlined at wikipedia.org

-Also, there are some good weighted costs (taking into consideration more than just LCOE) of different energy sources at https://theconversation.com/renewables-will-be-cheaper-than-coal-in-the-future-here-are-the-numbers-84433
+Also, there are some good weighted costs (taking into consideration more than just LCOE) of different energy sources at theconversation.com

-It could be argued that the short term costs and challenges to transition to renewables is a worthwhile investment for the long term future.
+Some reports argue that the short term costs and challenges that renewables present, are a worthwhile investment for the long term future.

-However, the social/health, environmental and economic benefits have to be weighed up against the drawbacks, and compared to fossil fuels and nuclear options.
+However, the social (and human health), environmental, and economic benefits that renewable might provide have to be weighed up against the drawbacks.

-… the longer we wait to decarbonize our economy, the more dramatically future GDP will decline
+Forbes.com, via Stanford University, the National Bureau of Economic Research and Woods Hole) mentions this: ‘… the longer we wait to decarbonize our economy, the more dramatically future GDP will decline’